NRG: Navajo Weavings

-Our company owner, Steve Getzwiller, for many years not has actually been leading the charge to reintroduce Churro wool into Navajo weaving.
+Steve Getzwiller, for many years not has actually been leading the charge to reintroduce Churro wool into Navajo weaving.
 Mr. Getzwiller, for many years now, has done a great deal to encourage the breeding of Churro sheep, and even more significantly, to get Churro wool into the hands of Navajo weavers on the Reservation.
 He has also created an important market for these Navajo-Churro weavings with the introduction of The Navajo Churro Collection.

 Each weaving sold from The Navajo Churro Collection is accompanied by a certificate.
 This certificate includes the weaving's Registry Number (as each item from The Churro Collection is numbered sequentially), archival information about the weaving, and a photo of the work and its artist.
 Our clients love these photographs, which help them feel connected to the brilliant artist who created their unique weaving.